igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.

-The spin bit, delay bit and loss bits explained in this document are inspired by
+The Spin bit, Delay bit and loss bits explained in this document are inspired by
 {{AltMark}}, {{SPIN-BIT}}, {{?I-D.trammell-tsvwg-spin}} and
 {{?I-D.trammell-ippm-spin}}.